MisterY/cashier-ledger-server-go/README.md

 # Purpose

 This is an server application that provides a Rest API endpoint.
-All it does is forward the received [ledger-cli](https://ledger-cli.org/) command to the ledger executable and send back the result.
+All it does is forward the received [ledger-cli](https://ledger-cli.org/) command to the ledger executable and sends back the result.
 It is a simple proxy for HTTP(S) requests and an instance of ledger-cli.

 It effectively replaces [CashierSync](https://gitlab.com/alensiljak/cashiersync) and [CashierSync Go](https://gitlab.com/alensiljak/cashiersync-go).
 By simplifying the server-side